 This is the lawful system that keeps vulnerable women and their children safe when they need a male-free space to rest and recover from the trauma of male violence and abuse.
 It is already extremely difficult to implement.

-How would self-declaration system change things:
+How a self-declaration system would change things:

 Now of course a self-declaration system will be quick and easy for transgender people, but also extremely easy to abuse.
 No checks or safeguards means literally ANY MAN will be able to get a female birth certificate, whether he is transgender or not.